-I'm Anne Vally, on the left.
+I'm Anne Vally, on the right.
 I'm a maker, knitter, and artist.
-Kathy Clark, on the right, is a fellow knitter and children's librarian.
+Kathy Clark, on the left, is a fellow knitter and children's librarian.
 We are passionate about books, making things by hand, and anti-racism.

 We read diverse books.
 By doing so, we understand each other and our world better.
 We learn how to do our part to create more justice and equity for Black, Indigenous and People of Color, and we unwind white supremacy by changing ourselves.